 B.5 Both Gilt-Edged Market Makers (GEMMs) and end-investors have reported ongoing demand for all instrument types.
-This includes demand for shorter-dated gilts, not least given the large redemptions in 2020-21; for medium gilts as a key liquidity point; and for duration in the form of long-dated conventional gilts.
-Ongoing demand has also been expressed for index-linked gilts, although market participants have indicated that there is likely to be continued uncertainty about the potential impact on the market arising from the government's and UK Statistics Authority's (UKSA's) consultation on RPI reform in the early part of the financial year.
+This includes demand for shorter-dated gilts, not least given the large size of redemptions in 2021-22; for medium gilts as a key liquidity point; and for duration in the form of long-dated conventional gilts (in particular, in the 15-25-year sector).
+There has also been positive feedback for the forthcoming green gilt issuance.
+Renewed demand has been expressed for index-linked gilts (ILGs), in particular, for longer-dated maturities following the conclusion of the government's and UKSA's consultation on the timing of RPI reform.